"WHEN you put your hand [RAFT*] in a flowing stream, you [it] touch the last that has gone before and the first of what is still to come."

 'Three humans and an extraordinary alien creature in a quest across the face of a counter-earth in turmoil: CAL is a wise and courageous old man whose courage overcomes his wisdom in a deadly encounter with a towering and majestic monster.
 VEG is a strong and sensitive man whose total loyalty to the exploration team is fearfully tested in the wilds of the killer planet.
 AQUILON is a beautiful young woman, an artist and adventurer, who forms a strange and haunting friendship with a creature who cannot speak.
 ORN is a great, powerful, lethal bird---a bird with a subtle and fascinating alien intelligence and a surprising and unique reason for living.'

-My favorite Philip Jose Farmer novel is, apparently, nobody else's.
-Seemingly under-read, and definitely under-appreciated, Farmer's episodic tale of Deyv, his two semi-intelligent pets Jum and Aejip, the girl Vana, and the plant-man Sloosh's incredible journey across a far future North American landscape to recover Deyv's stolen Soul Egg, all while under a dying sun, is, for me, one of the most memorable ever recorded in fantastic fiction.
-Packed with invention, language, puzzles, and fascinating artifacts, plus a plethora of dangerous, imaginative creatures and situations, Dark of the Sun is thrilling in a way the Riverworld series never was.
+My favorite Philip Jose Farmer novel is apparently nobody else's.
+Seemingly under-read, and definitely under-appreciated, Farmer's episodic tale of Deyv, his two semi-intelligent pets Jum and Aejip, the beautiful girl Vana, and the plant-man Sloosh's incredible journey across a far future North American landscape to recover Deyv's stolen Soul Egg, all while under the glare of a dying sun, is, for me, one of the most memorable ever recorded in fantastic fiction.
+Packed with invention, language, puzzles and fascinating artifacts, plus a plethora of dangerous, imaginative creatures and situations, Dark of the Sun is thrilling in a way the Riverworld series never was.
 Why it received such a mixed reception by readers will never be understood by me.
 But as I always say, to each his own.
 I just wish I owned the original acrylic cover painting by Darrell K. Sweet, which I love as much as the novel.
 I would hang it front and center in my office.
-Del Rey published Dark is the Sun in paperback in 1980, following their 1979 hardcover edition with the same cover art.
+Del Rey published Dark is the Sun in paperback in 1980, following their 1979 hardcover edition utilizing the same cover art.

 'Fifteen billion years from now, Earth is a dying planet---its skies darkened by the ashes of burne-out galaxies.
 Its molten core long cooled.
 But young Deyv of the Turtle Tribe knew nothing of his world's history or its fate.
 He lived only to track down the wretched Yawtl, who had stolen his precious Soul Egg.
 Together with Vana, a girl fro another tribe, and the plant-man Sloosh---both also victims of the same thief---they trailed the thief across a nightmare landscape of monster-haunted jungle and wetland.
 The search for the Soul Eggs led the troupe into deeper and deeper peril---first to the lair of Feersh the Blind, the witch who had ordered the thefts; then to the Brigh Abomination, the jeweled wasteland that harbored The Shemibob, the ageless being from another star who knew Earth's end was near... and held the key to the only way for any to escape that end.'